 “Maybe Davis might not know exactly what the harmony is doing over the bridge of ‘Don’t Let Me Down,’ or if Avery Ghosse, trumpet player and member of The Gym Rats, is playing a tritone or diminished line in his solo, but he’s still gonna hear it and experience it the same,” Shelton explained.
 “That’s the beauty of being able to play and experience this music with so many people from different backgrounds.”

 Nine groups performed at this year’s sharing stages.
 Student-athletes from baseball, field hockey, women’s soccer, women’s lacrosse and men’s track and field were represented.
-Fourth-year trumpet player and vocalist Harrison Fink capped off his third consecutive appearance at Sharing Stages as a member of The Gym Rats.
+Fourth-year saxophone player and vocalist Harrison Fink capped off his third consecutive appearance at Sharing Stages as a member of The Gym Rats.
 Fink enjoys playing year after year because his music is understood by everyone in the audience, albeit with different levels of understanding.

 “Music is a language that transcends all barriers of language and age,” Fink said.